“How can this be since I do not know man?” (Lk. 1:34)

 Reprinted with permission from the May/June 2007 issue of Lay Witness magazine. © 2007 Catholics United for the Faith / www.cuf.org/Laywitness/index.asp

-Dr. Sri’s latest book is A Biblical Walk through the Mass.
+Dr. Sri’s latest book is a bible study, Mary: A Biblical Walk with the Blessed Mother, available from Ascension Press.